apache/flink-web/contribute-code.md

 A design document can be added by anybody, including the reporter of the issue or the person working on it.

-Contributions for JIRA issues that require a design document will not be added to Flink's code base before a design document has been accepted by the community with [lazy consensus](http://www.apache.org/foundation/glossary.html#LazyConsensus).
+Contributions for Jira issues that require a design document will not be added to Flink's code base before a design document has been accepted by the community with [lazy consensus](http://www.apache.org/foundation/glossary.html#LazyConsensus).
 Please check if a design document is required before starting to code.

 ### While coding…

 …please respect the following rules:

-- Take any discussion or requirement that is recorded in the JIRA issue into account.
+- Take any discussion or requirement that is recorded in the Jira issue into account.
 - Follow the design document (if a design document is required) as close as possible.
 Please update the design document and seek consensus, if your implementation deviates too much from the solution proposed by the design document.
 Minor variations are OK but should be pointed out when the contribution is submitted.
 - Closely follow the [coding guidelines]( {{site.base}}/contribute-code.html#coding-guidelines) and the [code style]({{ site.base }}/contribute-code.html#code-style).
 - Do not mix unrelated issues into one contribution.

-**Please feel free to ask questions at any time.** Either send a mail to the [dev mailing list]( {{ site.base }}/community.html#mailing-lists ) or comment on the JIRA issue.
+**Please feel free to ask questions at any time.** Either send a mail to the [dev mailing list]( {{ site.base }}/community.html#mailing-lists ) or comment on the Jira issue.

 The following instructions will help you to [setup a development environment]( {{ site.base }}/contribute-code.html#setup-a-development-environment).